mmehsan/Seera/README.md

 The other two files with in the Pages sub-folder contains the POM for flight search and flight book pages.

 To execute just run the scripts from Cypress UI.
+Alternatively you can go the folder and execute command `npx cypress run --spec "cypress/integration/Seera.js"`

 # First TC